 The weather lately has given us an excuse to stay in bed.
 So now might be a good time to review proper sleep mechanics – starting with our pillows.
+Our Oakville Chiropractor recommends a firm supportive pillow that works with your body.
 If you are waking up with neck pain or headaches then it may be time for a new and improved pillow!

 We are often asked about which pillows are best.
 The answer is – it depends.
 It depends on the position you sleep in most often.
 A good pillow should support your spine and keep it in a neutral position while you sleep.
 In other words, you want the spine to be as straight as possible.
 This means that your ideal pillow will depend on if you’re a stomach, side or back sleeper.